jacobwilliams/dop853/README.md

 For dense output, see the example in the `src/tests` directory.

+# Documentation

+The latest API documentation for the `master` branch can be found [here](http://jacobwilliams.github.io/dop853/).
+This was generated from the source code using [FORD](https://github.com/cmacmackin/ford) (note that the `build.sh` script will also generate these files if FORD is installed).

 ## References

 1. E. Hairer, S.P.
 Norsett and G. Wanner, "[Solving ordinary